prsimp/lita-bukkit/README.md

 # lita-bukkit

-TODO: Add a description of the plugin.
+Grabs a random image from the list of images at [http://bukk.it](http://bukk.it)

 ## Installation